TheOdinProject/curriculum/foundations/javascript_basics/fundamentals-4.md

     * tempConversion
 3. Once you have a working solution, see how it compares to the exercise's given solution.
 Solutions for the exercises can be found in the 'solution' folder of each exercise.

+(Note: if you get warnings that packages are out of date or contain vulnerabilities when running `npm install`, you can safely ignore them for these exercises.)

 </div>

 ### Knowledge check